-Although the cost of ductless air conditioning equipment may be higher when compared to a conventional system or a room air conditioner, ductless split systems are very cost effective over the life of the equipment.
+Although the cost of Mitsubishi ductless air conditioning and heating systems may be higher when compared to a conventional system or a room air conditioner, ductless split systems are very cost effective over the life of the equipment.
 In new construction, eliminating ductwork and the air distribution system can result in substantial cost savings.
 Ductwork often causes unnecessary building design modifications that are eliminated by using ductless equipment.

 Room air conditioners are generally noisy and inefficient.
 Ductless split systems provide quiet comfort, enhanced cooling options, and superior energy efficiency ratings that can result in significant savings in annual utility costs.

 Over time, dirt and debris accumulates in the interior of an air distribution system.
 When moisture is added through condensation, biological agents have the nutrients they need to propagate.
 Mold and fungi can degrade indoor air quality and aggravate allergies, asthma, and other respiratory problems.
 Window units are almost impossible to completely seal, which allows outdoor contaminants to enter the livable area in a home or office.